juliangruber/chrome-github-expanded/README.md

 ## Known bugs

-On pull requests, you need to reload the page after you navigate to the files tab.
+You sometimes need to reload the page to see the expansion.
 This will be fixed soon.

 ## License